 Watch a preview:

-Huell visits the Natural History Museum of Los Angeles County to discover the history of its famous animal dioramas.
-There, he visits with Robert Reid, who has been the resident artist for 20 years at the Los Angeles Natural History Museum and the man responsible for creating all of the beautiful dioramas.
-From deserts to beaches, Reid captures the natural beauty with his paint brushes.
-Robert works closely with Tim Bovard, the taxidermist responsible for making the animals look so lifelike.
-Together, they make a unique team.
+Huell visits the Natural History Museum of Los Angeles County to explore its famous animal dioramas.
+He meets with Robert Reid, the museum's resident artist of 20 years who's responsible for creating all of the beautiful exhibits.
+Reid manages to capture everything from deserts to beaches with nothing more than a paint brush.
+He works closely with taxidermist Tim Bovard to make the animals appear as lifelike as possible.

 Watch a preview: